BOBONA/ZeroSumBaseball/README.md

 - In predicting swing results, we do not differentiate between the batter directly getting out and outs on the field.

 ## TODO
-- Finish retraining the models with the Statcast data
-  - There seems to be a training problem right now when I'm retraining SwingOutcome

 - Test strategies for optimizing batter selection

   - Fix one at a time
   - (Stochastic) hill climbing
   - Simulated annealing?

-- Double check which optimizer cvxpy is using

 - Incorporate a distribution for on-field outcomes.
 We can start with the empirical distribution

-- How am I supposed to even evaluate a given batter order?